Senior Staff Engineer at Stryker bridging R&D and Manufacturing. Northwestern mpd² candidate building fluency in the fuzzy front end of innovation.

 I traded capital goods for disposables, Kalamazoo for Chicago, and a familiar business unit for a new portfolio — because growth requires the right stimulus.
 I am pursuing Northwestern's Master of Product Design and Development Management to strengthen my approach to the fuzzy front end of innovation: defining user needs, building financial models that inform strategy, and developing the leadership vocabulary to move from executing launches to shaping product roadmaps.

-Leading surgical positioning device launch with 50% COGS reduction through China manufacturing transfer.
-Guiding contract manufacturer through first PPAP while managing 26-month supply plan across committed, negotiation, and auto-adjusted order horizons.
+Led surgical positioning device launch with 50% COGS reduction through China manufacturing transfer.
+Guided contract manufacturer through first PPAP while managing 26-month supply plan across committed, negotiation, and auto-adjusted order horizons.

 Led Prime Connect launch — first Wi-Fi-connected hospital stretcher generating $21M in first-year sales.
 Recovered critical supplier timeline through on-site Shenzhen visits, proving that technical communication can transcend language barriers.